samuel-t-tyler/m19-ml-bot/README.md

 The research that prompted this project is found here:  https://arxiv.org/pdf/2009.00655.pdf.

 This M19 bot was able to achieve similar accuracy as the paper, around 60%.
-My future projects, including Kaldheim, were more successful, with my bot reaching around 65% accuracy, from a better pool of drafters.
+My future projects, including Kaldheim, were more successful, with my bot reaching around 65% accuracy, because they trained from a better pool of drafters.